Skip to content

 Constellation

-Phecda is located in the northern constellation Ursa Major, the Great Bear.
-Ursa Major is one of the 48 Greek constellations, listed by the Greco-Roman astronomer Ptolemy in the 2nd century CE, but it has likely been known since prehistoric times.
-The bright asterism formed by the constellation’s seven main stars has been known by many different names, including the Big Dipper, the Plough, the Great Wagon and Charles’ Wain.
+The constellation has been known since prehistoric times.
+The bright asterism formed its seven main stars has been known by many different names, including the Big Dipper, the Plough, the Great Wagon, the Saucepan, and Charles’ Wain.

 Ursa Major constellation,ursa major,ursa major stars,ursa major star map

-Ursa Major constellation map by IAU and Sky&Telescope magazine
+Ursa Major constellation map by IAU and Sky&Telescope magazine (Roger Sinnott & Rick Fienberg) (CC BY 3.0)

 The 10 brightest stars in Ursa Major are Alioth (Epsilon UMa, mag.
 1.77), Dubhe (Alpha UMa, mag.
 1.79), Alkaid (Eta UMa, mag.
 1.86), Mizar (Zeta UMa, mag.
 2.04), Merak (Beta UMa, mag.
 2.37), Phecda (Gamma UMa, 2.438), Psi Ursae Majoris (mag.
 3.01), Tania Australis (Mu UMa, mag.
 3.06), Talitha (Iota UMa, mag.
 3.14), and Theta Ursae Majoris (mag.
 3.166).